Skip to content

 • Omnichannel takes a more integrated approach, ensuring a seamless and consistent customer experience across all channels, whether online or offline.
 This strategy acknowledges that customers may switch between channels during their purchasing journey and aims to provide a unified brand experience.
 Omnichannel involves deep integration of the back-end operations, such as inventory management and customer service, to offer a cohesive shopping experience regardless of how or where the customer engages with the brand.

-Sources for Expanding your reach: Multichannel selling
+Sources for expanding your reach: Multichannel selling

 ¹ Impact of COVID Pandemic on eCommerce, International Trade Administration (2021)